RAC Paul: Return

-Paul suffered a paralytic attack on January 24, 1980, and from then on, he had to stay at home and assist Iris in her medical work.
+Paul suffered a paralytic attack on 24 January 1980, and from then on, he had to stay at home and assist Iris in her medical work.
 He told patients the gospel but was no longer able to continue his work in the ministry.
 He died in 1986.

 Legacy

 Lasting impact on the Bondos

-Dr. RAC Paul translated the New Testament into the Bondo language.
+RAC Paul translated the New Testament into the Bondo language.
 The Bondos have been able to continue practicing Christianity.

 Inspiration to others

 At an IEM promotional meeting, slides of Dr. RAC Paul and Dr. Iris Paul were shown to a group of aspiring missionaries.
-At the time, Dr. RAC Paul was receiving medical treatment at CMC Vellore.
+At the time, RAC Paul was receiving medical treatment at CMC Vellore.
 One attendee of this meeting recalled being inspired by the following declaration, which was given by the man giving the presentation: "If a dying man is willing to keep on serving the Lord in a dry land, where there was no fruit, or benefit, what about you young people who have good health and strength?"

 Continuation of his work after death

-His wife, Dr. Iris Paul, continued working with the Bondos upon Paul's dying wish that she and their children would continue working as missionaries.
+His wife, Iris Paul, continued working with the Bondos upon Paul's dying wish that she and their children would continue working as missionaries.
 Dr. Iris Paul received the Yoke Fellow Award from the Direct Mission Aid Society in 1988 and eight years later, she received the Robert Pierce International Award for Christian development work by World Vision International.